ibnuda/fpmortals/manuscript/complete.md

   } yield true
 ~~~~~~~~

-which are equivalent for our algebra, but not in general.
-We're making a lot of
-assumptions about the Google Container API here, but this is a reasonable choice
-to make.

 yang, bila menggunakan dipandang menggunakan kacamata aljabar kita, setara.
 Tentu hal ini tidak bisa secara buta diterapkan ke semua aljabar.
 Lalu, kenapa kita melakukan hal ini?
 Karena kita mengasumsikan banyak hal dari
 Antarmuka Pemrograman Aplikasi dari Google Container yang kurang lebih cukup masuk
 akal dilakukan.

-A practical consequence is that a `Monad` must be *commutative* if its
-`applyX` methods can be allowed to run in parallel.
-We cheated in
-Chapter 3 when we ran these effects in parallel

 Konsekuensi praktis dari hal ini adalah sebuah `Monad` harus bersifat komutatif
 bila moteda `applyX` dapat dijalankan secara paralel.
 Dan pada Bab 3, kita mengambil